-Investments are stated at cost, which approximates market.
+Investments are stated at cost.
 The Commission classifies certificates of deposit which have original maturity dates of more than three months but less than twelve months from the date of purchase, as investments.

-GASB Statement No. 40, Governmental Accounting Standards Deposit and Investment Risk Disclosures, requires disclosure of the level of custodial credit risk assumed by the Commission in its cash, cash equivalents and investments, if those items are uninsured or unregistered.
+GASB requires disclosure of the level of custodial credit risk assumed by the Commission in its cash, cash equivalents and investments, if those items are uninsured or unregistered.
 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned.